apache/spark/BREEZE.rst

           This strategy is used by default for both Production and CI images for the scheduled (nightly) builds in CI.

-  -D, --dockerhub-user
+  -D, --dockerhub-user DOCKERHUB_USER
           DockerHub user used to pull, push and build images.
 Default: apache.

-  -H, --dockerhub-repo
+  -H, --dockerhub-repo DOCKERHUB_REPO
           DockerHub repository used to pull, push, build images.
 Default: airflow.

-  -c, --github-registry
+  -c, --github-registry GITHUB_REGISTRY
           If GitHub registry is enabled, pulls and pushes are done from the GitHub registry not DockerHub.
 You need to be logged in to the registry in order to be able to pull/push from and you need to be committer to push to Apache Airflow' GitHub registry.

-  -g, --github-repository
+  -g, --github-repository GITHUB_REPOSITORY
           GitHub repository used to pull, push images when cache is used.
           Default: apache/airflow.

           If you use this flag, automatically --github-registry flag is enabled.

-  -s, --github-image-id <COMMIT_SHA>|<RUN_ID>
+  -s, --github-image-id COMMIT_SHA|RUN_ID
           <RUN_ID> or <COMMIT_SHA> of the image.
 Images in GitHub registry are stored with those
           to be able to easily find the image for particular CI runs.
 Once you know the
           <RUN_ID> or <COMMIT_SHA>, you can specify it in github-image-id flag and Breeze will